Bobby Au-yeung

-Au-yeung Tsan-wah (歐陽震華, born 28 July 1960), earlier known as Bobby Au-yeung Tsan Wah, is a Hong Kong actor best known for his comedic roles in many TVB television dramas.
+Bobby Au-yeung Tsan-wah (歐陽震華, born Au-Yeung Yiu-tsuen) is a Hong Kong actor best known for his comedic roles in many TVB television dramas.
 He gained wide public attention in the 1990s for his portrayal of Ben Yu in the 1991 legal drama File of Justice, appearing in all five seasons.
 Au-Yeung is also known for his lead roles in several of TVB's most successful television series franchises, including Armed Reaction, Witness to a Prosecution, and Forensic Heroes.
 He is most recognised by TV audiences for his shaved head.

 Background

 Au-yeung Tsan-wah's original name was Au-yeung Yiu-tsuen.
 The opportunity to change his name came from his classmate Ng Chi-keung in the art training class who changed his stage name to Ng Chun-yu.
 The fortune teller believed that the name "Yiu-tsuen" given to him by his ancestors showed the incompatibility of water and fire (Yiu represents fire, Tsuen represents water) and his fate lacked water.
 In addition, the names of popular TV artists at that time, such as Andy Lau Tak-wah, both had the character "Wah" in them.
 After calculating the number of strokes, the fortune teller suggested that he use "Tsan-wah", which means that only by using one's power to "shock" popular artists can one become popular.
 Au-yeung Tsan-wah changed his stage name to "The Turbulent Decade" in 1986 when he participated in the TV show of the same name.

 He is the oldest son in his family and has younger brothers and sisters.
 He lived in different places in his early years.
 The place he lived for a long time was Wudi Street, Shek Tong Tsui.
 Later, he moved to a building near Hollywood Commercial Centre (Mong Kok) in Mong Kok, Kowloon (a neighbor of Ai Wai) and often went to MacPherson Stadium to play football after school.
 When he was growing up, he lived with his grandparents, three uncles and one aunt.